By using our smart filters you can find flights and destination matching your requirements.

 The prices shown are avarage prices we have estimated for each destination.
 Click on 'CHECK PRICES' to see an exact price.

-Hartsfield–Jackson Atlanta International Airport (ATL) is the second largest airport in United States.
-You can fly to 218 destinations with 20 airlines in scheduled passenger traffic.
+Hartsfield–Jackson Atlanta International Airport (ATL) is the third largest airport in USA.
+You can fly to 224 destinations with 23 airlines in scheduled passenger traffic.

 Flights are departing from one of its 3 terminals (Terminal I, N and S).
-The route with the most departures is the route to New York (LGA) with an average of 137 flights from Hartsfield–Jackson Atlanta International Airport every week which is 2% of all weekly departures.
-The top international destinations from here are Toronto (YYZ) and Cancun (CUN).
-The two longest flights are Atlanta (ATL) to Seoul (ICN) that takes around 15 hours and 40 minutes and Atlanta (ATL) to Johannesburg (JNB) with a flight time of 15 hours and 15 minutes.
+The route with the most departures is the route to Orlando (MCO) with an average of 147 flights from Hartsfield–Jackson Atlanta International Airport every week which is 3% of all weekly departures.
+The top international destinations from here are Cancun (CUN) and San Juan (SJU).
+The two longest flights are Atlanta (ATL) to Seoul (ICN) that takes around 16 hours and 5 minutes and Atlanta (ATL) to Johannesburg (JNB) with a flight time of 15 hours and 30 minutes.

-Delta Air Lines is the largest airline here by counting the number of departures.
-With around 4488 scheduled take-offs every week, that's about 7 times as many as the second biggest airline, Southwest Airlines.
+Delta is the largest airline here by counting the number of departures.
+With around 4101 scheduled take-offs every week, that's about 5 times as many as the second biggest airline, Southwest.
 Boeing 747 is the largest aircraft operating here among other big planes such as the Boeing 777 and the Airbus A350.
-The aircraft types with most scheduled flights are the Airbus A31X/32X and the Boeing 737.
+The aircraft types with most scheduled flights are the Boeing 737 and the Airbus A31X/32X.

 Based on number of scheduled departures next month.